Andonome/core/README.md

 ## LaTeX

 This thing's written in LaTeX, a magical document format where you describe the layout to the computer, then the computer does the layout for you.
-Last time this was written the persistent revisions added up to months of formatting and reformatting.
+The first time this was written in a standard editor, the persistent revisions added up to months of formatting and reformatting.
 If you ever need to write a long work involving anything more than a series of words: do yourself a favour and learn LaTeX.
 The basics just take an afternoon.